msetia1/msetia1/README.md

 ### :computer: What I'm Up To
 ---
-- Keeping up with school :school_satchel:
+- Keeping up with school
-- LeetCode :chart_with_upwards_trend:
+- LeetCode
-- Working on a startup :eyes:
+- Working on a startup

 ### Tech Stack
 ---